MarkJelic/TEC-1G/Documentation/ioports.md

 ## TEC-1 Compatable IO Ports

 ** Note that the IO port decoder chip for ports $00 to $07 does not check bit D7 - hence I/O ports $00 to $07 are also available as ports $80 to $87.
-This is for various 2-port devices like the LCD and GLCD.
+This is for various 2-port devices like the LCD and GLCD, as well as older model TEC compatability.

 ### Port 00 - Keyboard data input
  - bits 0-4 - binary keypressed value from the 74c923 chip